-Prerequisite: Students with desire to be a competent/professional representation of FHS in the public work force.
+Prerequisite: Students with desire to be a competent/professional representation of FHS in the public workforce.
 Twelfth grade students are eligible to complete a year long field experience at one of our elementary or middle schools, under the supervision of FSD145 teachers.
 Students will first engage in teaching methodologies and expectations and then will be assigned to a mentor teacher.
 Regular observations in their work environment accompanied by regular meetings with FHS campus staff will guide interested future teachers to a strong field experience.
+This course is double blocked at the end of each day.